 Network Security Zones help ensure that the data network is adhering to security policies and requirements.
-Most of the resources are protected by complex safeguards.
+Most of the resources are protected by elaborate safeguards.
 Organizations have to make sure that they do not corrupt the Network Security Zones through implementing these Virtual Data Centers.
 Security boundaries use firewalls to ensure the safety of Network Security Zones.
-Intrusion Detection Systems also help locate corrupt behavior.
+Intrusion Detection Systems also help locate corrupt behaviour.

 The Public Access Zone helps establish new sessions with the help of proxy servers.
 The Restricted Zone hosts some of an organization’s most sensitive information.
 The Management Zone handles an organization’s administrative systems.
 Network Security Zones primarily group assets based on their function and sensitivity.
 Segmenting the networks helps reduce the chances that they will be compromised.
 Each segment has different security controls, which strengthens the interior of the network.